FAQS: Undergraduate - Northern School of Contemporary Dance

 What does being placed on the 'Shortlist' mean?

 To note, NSCD applies a holistic approach when selecting from the shortlist, what is considered as Contextual Admissions.
-This means that other factors may be considered alongside an audition profile, such as if a candidate is classed as a Widening Participation student.
+This means that other factors may be considered alongside an audition profile.

 Am I able to defer my place to the next academic year if I receive an offer?